Learn How to Saute, Common Sauté Mistakes & How to Avoid Them

 Like any other cooking technique, there is a right way to sauté and a wrong way to sauté.
 Unfortunately, many home cooks are steaming their food when they think they are sautéing, so it's time to take a look at the sauté technique and learn precisely how to do it so you will get the desired results.

 Mistake #1 Not using the correct type of pan

 If you don't have the right pan for sautéing, you can very quickly end up with burnt food.
 Have you ever tried to "jump" food in a straight-sided pan?
 It doesn't work so well.

-Since sautéing is a quick, high-heat cooking method that requires a lot of attention, it is best to set ourselves up for success rather than to get discouraged after trying our hands at it.
+Since sautéing is a quick, high-heat cooking method that requires much attention, it is best to set ourselves up for success rather than get discouraged after trying our hands at it.